 One of the main challenges of companies nowadays is to stay close to their customers and deliver the degree of support they are craving for.
-In a era of automation, Artificial Intelligence and customer self service tools, there is still a gap where having your customer on the phone becomes a need:
+In an era of automation, Artificial Intelligence, and customer self-service tools, there is still a gap where having your customer on the phone becomes a need:

 " Customer service had to change because technology has driven changes in the behavior of our customers.
 With so many service options now available to customers, the challenge for businesses is striking the right balance between technology and one-on-one human support.
 But when the balance is right, 61% of customers say customer service technology is redefining their behavior, while 87% say they would stay loyal to companies that offer a real person to talk to. "

 Steve Hurst, Editorial Director at Engage Business Media

 But little has been done to make one-on-one support efficient and valuable.
 Phone systems remain a silo and quite inefficient when it comes to prioritizing high volumes of requests and optimizing agent's time.

 Good news if we've come with an easy process to start filtering your support phone calls according to what's valuable to your business.

 Starting point: let's focus on high-value customers, important conversations and priority requests

 Not an easy task, but you have to make choices.
 Here are some questions to ask yourself to get started.

 - Which segment of customers are generating most of your revenue?